Area of investment and support

 Science contacts

-Programme managers within each research board act as the lead for their scientific portfolio across the MRC.
-They interact with the community within these areas, including on strategic activities, and manage the peer review of associated applications.
+Programme managers within each research area act as the lead for their scientific portfolio across MRC.
+They interact with the community within these areas, including on strategic activities.
+They also manage the expert review of associated applications.

 Bacteriology, mycology and AMR